node-red/raspbian-deb-package/README.md

 # raspbian-deb-package

-Scripts required to build the Node-RED deb package for Raspbian.
+Scripts required to build the Node-RED deb package for Raspbian Stretch ONLY, as it requires node.js v4.*

+The last version of Node-RED for Jessie was 0.15.3.

 **WARNING**: If you already have Node-RED installed **do not** run this *just for fun*.
 It will probably break your existing install.

-Only run it on a clean Raspbian Jessie SD card running in a Raspberry Pi Arm6 model - that way it will include the correct instruction set for other Arm6 type Pi (Original A and B models) and yet be forwards compatible with the Arm7 versions (Pi2 etc).
+Only run it on a clean Raspbian Stretch SD card running in a Raspberry Pi Arm6 model - that way it will include the correct instruction set for other Arm6 type Pi (Original A and B models) and yet be forwards compatible with the Arm7 versions (Pi2, 3 etc).

 Transfer all the files from this project to the Pi.